 writing your Birth Plan

-attending antenatal classes – don’t worry about leaving it late Birth & Baby always run antenatal workshops and one to one consultations
+attending antenatal classes – don’t worry about leaving it late I always run antenatal sessions and one to one consultations

 dealing with any anxiety, especially if it is to do with the birth of your baby.
-Birth & Baby can also provide support through one to one sessions to help you manage any stress and anxiety.
+I can also provide support through one to one sessions to help you manage any stress and anxiety.

 hiring your TENS machine and, if you are planning a homebirth, you may need to book a birth pool too.